Sugarloaf Mountain Marquette Michigan

 There are two paths to chose from, the difficult and the easy.
 We took the easy way up, and difficult back.
 Neither was extremely difficult, the hike for either is under 20 minutes.

-There are three wooden observation platforms, each providing its own view that overlook Lake Superior, Marquette, Presque Isle Park and Hogsback Mountain.
+At the top are three wooden observation platforms, each providing its own view that overlooks Lake Superior, Marquette, Presque Isle Park, and Hogsback Mountain.

 Sugarloaf Mountain Marquette Michigan is a must stop for anyone that likes a short hike with one of the best views around.